Roy Tribble of Scam Watchdog: The #1 Most UNtrusted Binary Options Review Site

 Quick Summary of Scam Watchdog

-Pros: It's a Pro-fessional scam.
+The Good: It's a Pro-fessional scam.

-Cons: "Roy" comes off as a retired "private investigator and cyber-crime expert" who's been a successful binary options trader for years and now, out of the goodness of his heart, wants to help others achieve success.
+The Bad: "Roy" comes off as a retired "private investigator and cyber-crime expert" who's been a successful binary options trader for years and now, out of the goodness of his heart, wants to help others achieve success.
 Roy looks like the ideal grandpa, or even a trusted fishing buddy- but don't be fooled by his soft character and start investing your money in any of his "tried and true" binary options recommendations.

-Our Recommendation: If you truly want to engage in binary options trading, use a trading platform that is registered with the SEC; you can check which platforms are registered at its Exchanges page.
+The Bottom Line: If you truly want to engage in binary options trading, use a trading platform that is registered with the SEC; you can check which platforms are registered at its Exchanges page.
 You should also check the registration backgrounds of trading firms and broker-dealers at the FINRA BrokerCheck website.
 Don't send money to any unregulated or overseas firms, where the rules differ and where you'll have difficulty filing a legal claim (or even reaching anyone).

 Question: What’s the easiest way you can make your latest binary options get-rich-quick scheme seem legit, especially when there are websites like RealScam exposing it for the scam that it is?